mariusmuntoiu/minikube-ansible-todo-app/README.md

 Helm Charts with ansible-playbook.

-Implement HTTPS/SSL - certbot Task in Ansible playbook - For the purpose of the presentation, at the moment HTTPS for the ulr is configured on the server via certbot.
+Implement HTTPS/SSL - certbot Task in Ansible playbook - For the purpose of the presentation, at the moment HTTPS for the URL is configured on the server via certbot.